mantidproject/mantid/docs/source/algorithms/SCDCalibratePanels-v2.rst

 Description
 -----------

-This calibration algorithm is developed for CORELLI type instrument (pack of tubes).
+This calibration algorithm is developed for TOPAZ type instrument (flat panels).
 The calibration targets includes `L_1` (source to sample distance in meters), panel position (in meters) and orientation (as angle-axis pairs, in degrees), as well as initial TOF offset (not fully implemented yet).